What to Know About Tuition & Fees

 Prepare money wise for your degree.
 Compare DeVry University - Nevada's fees and tuition to typical colleges.
 Check for price developments and increases to find out if you have to allocate more resources for the next 4-6 years of paying for college.

 The subsequent table outlines how DeVry University - Nevada measures up to other schools nationally, regionally and by state.

 How Much Will Tuition & Fees Be for DeVry University - Nevada?

-In the 2016 - 2017 school year, regular students at DeVry University - Nevada were charged $17,512, prior to modifications for financial need.
+Full-time students at DeVry University - Nevada paid $17,512 in tuition and fees for the 2016 - 2017 school year, prior to corrections for financial aid.
 From this total, the expense of tuition was $17,052.
 The remaining $460 represents additional fees.

 As opposed to public colleges, DeVry University - Nevada does not provide reduced fees and tuition to in-state students.

-DeVry University - Nevada tuition and fees is the amount billed to undergrads for one academic year, and doesn't include room and board.
+Fees and tuition prices quoted on this page do not include room and board, which will increase your costs.
 Then again, most students wind up having to pay below full tuition after getting financial aid along with other rate reductions.